jbfink/ph2-depot/ph2-linux-instructions.md

 ## Create a directory where you will put your Python programs.

-* It can be anywhere you like, but it's probably best to put it in your home folder, something like this, in your open terminal window:
+* It can be anywhere you like, but it's probably best to put it in your home folder.
+Something like this in your open terminal window should do the trick:

 		cd ~
 		mkdir ph2-code